 How to Apply Granular Fertilizers

-For the first fertilizer application of the season, apply granular fertilizers by broadcasting them either by hand or with a spreader over a large area.
-Or, side-dress the fertilizer alongside your rows or plants or seeds.
-All dry fertilizers should be worked or watered into the top 4 to 6 inches of soil with hoe or spade work after being applied to help the fertilizer leach down toward the plants’ root zones.
+For that first “starter” fertilizer application of the season, apply granular fertilizers by broadcasting them either by hand or with a spreader over a large area.
+Or, if you’ve already planted, side-dress the fertilizer alongside your rows.
+All dry fertilizers should be worked or watered into the top 3 to 5 inches of soil with hoe or spade work after being applied to help the fertilizer leach down toward the plants’ root zones.
 If your plants are already growing, cultivate gently so that you do not damage any roots.

 During the growing season, lighter supplemental applications can be made to the top inch of soil in crop rows and perennial beds and around the drip lines of trees or shrubs.
 (Read the label to find out how often applications should be made.)